-Titan is an algorithm-based investment platform.
-Its investments focus on 20 or so “compounder” stocks to create a well-balanced portfolio.
+Titan is a long-term focused, active investment manager.
+The company has an in-house research and investments team that curates concentrated portfolios of around 20 stocks for its more than 25,000 clients.
 The company doesn’t have trading or withdrawal fees, but it does have account minimums, withdrawal minimums and management fees.
-It currently manages over $500 million across its 25,000 clients.

 - Aimed at long-term performance